GailGithub/GAIL_Dev/GAIL_Matlab/README.md

 Acknowledgements
 ----------------

-Our work was supported in part by grants from the National Science Foundation under grant NSF-DMS-1115392, and the Office of Advanced Scientific Computing Research, Office of Science, U.S. Department of Energy, under contract DE-AC02-06CH11357.
+Our work was supported in part by the National Science Foundation under grants NSF-DMS-1522687 and NSF-DMS-1115392; and by the Office of Advanced Scientific Computing Research, Office of Science, U.S. Department of Energy, under contract DE-AC02-06CH11357.